Tawhid: Shirk

-Chapter 4, verse 48 of the Qur'an reads:
+Chapter 4, verse 48, of the Qur'an reads:

-Chapter 4, verse 116 of the Qur'an reads:
+Chapter 4, verse 116, of the Qur'an reads:

-Discerning the unity of God
+Discerning unity of God

 According to Hossein Nasr, Ali, the first imam (Shia view) and fourth Rashid Caliph (Sunni view), is credited with having established Islamic theology.
 His quotations contain the first rational proofs among Muslims of the Unity of God.

-Ali states that "God is One" means that God is away from likeness and numeration and he is not divisible even in imagination.
+Ali states that "God is One" means that God is away from likeness and numeration, and he is not divisible even in imagination.

 Vincent J. Cornell, a scholar of Islamic studies quotes the following statement from Ali:

+The perception of tawhid laid the foundation of Muslim ethics.
+According to Islam, the world is sustained by God as the ultimate reality, unique in his attributes, distinct from everything else.
+Tawhid denies any affinity between the creator and its creation.
+That includes that invisible entities (jinn) do not partake in creation but are created, rejection of an avatar or offspring of God, or a partner in creation in form of a sibling or consort.
+The uniqueness of the creator is expressed in the Daily Prayer's (ṣalāh) phrase Allāhu ʾakbar (Takbīr).

-Arguments for the oneness of God
+Arguments for oneness of God

 Theological

 Theologians usually use reason and deduction to prove the existence, unity and oneness of God.
-They use a teleological argument for the existence of God as a creator based on perceived evidence of order, purpose, design, or direction—or some combination of these—in nature.
+They use a teleological argument for the existence of God as a creator based on perceived evidence of order, purpose, design or direction or some combination of them in nature.
 Teleology is the supposition that there is a purpose or directive principle in the works and processes of nature.

-Another argument which is used frequently by theologians is Reductio ad absurdum.
-They use it instead of positive arguments as a more efficient way to reject the ideas of opponents.
+Another argument that is used frequently by theologians is reductio ad absurdum, which they use instead of positive arguments as a more efficient way to reject their opponent's ideas.